pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/install-authoring-profile.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-The recommended way of installing Tanzu Application Platform with Tanzu Supply Chain support is to use the `authoring` beta profile, this installs all the required packages for you.
-The `authoring` profile has the following additional packages over the `iterate` profile:
+The recommended way to install Tanzu Application Platform with Tanzu Supply Chain support is to use the `authoring` beta profile.
+This installs all the required packages.
+The `authoring` profile has the following additional packages that `iterate` profile does not have:

 * Tanzu Supply Chain Packages
   * supply-chain.apps.tanzu.vmware.com